EI-CoreBioinformatics/mikado/docs/Installation.rst

 -----------------------

 Mikado relies on relational databases for its functioning, so one of SQLite, PosGRESql or MySQL have to present for if to function properly.
-Additionally, the Daijin pipeline, which drives Mikado, requires BLAST+ and TransDecoder for the Mikado stage, and at least one RNA-Seq aligner and assembler, to be installed.
-If you are planning to execute it on a cluster, we do support job submission using DRMAA.
+Additionally, the Daijin pipeline, which drives Mikado, requires BLAST+ and TransDecoder for the Mikado stage, and at least one RNA-Seq aligner and one assembler, to be installed.
+If you are planning to execute it on a cluster, we do support job submission either with DRMAA or without on SLURM, LSF and PBS clusters.